-Over the past few years I’ve been trying to draw on principles of rhythm learned through experiences/mentorships/friendships in Korea (with Kang Sun il, Bae il Dong, Kim Jung Hee, Kim Dong Won, and many others), and in Australia with Mark Simmonds, and through ongoing musical and personal friendships with Scott Tinkler and Greg Sheehan (I highly recommend checking out Greg’s book “The Rhythm Diaries” it’s an incredible rhythm resource), to create a personal rhythmic expression that is free from all materials I’d worked with previously.
-In 2013, it seemed that the mentorships were over and that it was time to start from scratch and build my own drumset vocabulary from the ground up.
+Over the past few years I’ve been trying to draw on principles of rhythm learned through listening to great drummers from the USA, and from experiences/mentorships/friendships in Korea (with Kang Sun il, Bae il Dong, Kim Jung Hee, Kim Dong Won, and many others), and in Australia with Mark Simmonds, and through ongoing musical and personal friendships with Scott Tinkler, Phil Slater, Carl Dewhurst, Matt McMahon, and Greg Sheehan (I highly recommend checking out Greg’s book “The Rhythm Diaries” it’s an incredible rhythm resource), in order to explore a personal rhythmic expression.
 I loved the idea of creating original, dense, fast, chattery rhythms that have a kind of guttural gurgling quality and wanted to find an expressive outlet for these thoughts.
-So this long-term project is an attempt to create a personal drumming way from a single rhythmic idea that I created in 2015 in response to thoughts about densities, energy, line, gurgling/bubbling rhythm, and the possibilities of entangled rhythmic stuff.
+So this long-term project is an attempt to create a personal drumming way, starting with a single rhythmic idea that I created in 2015, in response to thoughts about densities, energy, line, gurgling/bubbling rhythm, and the possibilities of entangled rhythmic stuff.
+(I highly recommend checking out music by these extraordinary Australian musicians listed above.
+Here are links to their Bandcamp pages: Carl Dewhurst, Phil Slater, Scott Tinkler

-This project has led to an ongoing collection of recordings that represent steps in development of a personal rhythmic vocabulary.
+This project has led to an ongoing collection of recordings that represent steps in development.
 Some of the recordings are just on two drums (high/low) to explore and understand what this material is.
 Other’s are on a full drumset to see how this layered rhythmic stuff translates on to multiple sounds.
 The project is not directional in that it is not heading anywhere in particular.
 Each recording is just a document of where the material is at on that day, and there is no sense of there being a “correct” version of any of it.
 All the recordings are improvised (except From Kameoka Roads) and, due to the extreme niche that this is, I try to record and mix the recordings in a total of 3 hours maximum so that I can keep documenting it.
+Also, the recordings on high/low drums are done at home on my Zoom H5.
+These ones I try and record, mix, and release in an hour total.
+The idea of the high/low is to document the space I’m exploring at that time but, as it’s improvised, there is no “correct” version.
+I feel like I can learn from it more if I record, mix and release online in a short time, and then think about what to work on next.

-Also, I only practice on the floor (never, ever on the drums) so these recordings are the first time I play/hear/experience the material on the drums.
+I like practicing on the floor so these recordings are the first time I play/hear/experience the material on the drums.
 I love the feeling of bringing together improvised shapes that are in my hands from the floor, with physical body motion and a kind of physicality from barefoot running.
-I love just going to the studio and experiencing it all on the drumset for the first time and that’s the recording that’s released.
+I love just going to the studio and experiencing it all on the drumset for the first time and whatever happens is the recording that’s released.

 Here’s how the idea unfolded including the 2 false starts about 10 years ago.